 |Browser plugins:||Chrome, Brave, Firefox, Edge|

 1Password is full of features that allow users to feel at ease regarding online security.
 For example, Watchover warns whether any of your passwords are weak, outdated, or even compromised.
-It also offers multiple vaults for different kinds of credentials like passwords, secure documents, form fills, and credit card info.
+It also offers multiple vaults for different credentials like passwords, secure documents, and credit card info, and more.
 In addition, there’s the Travel Mode that lets you select which vaults are travel-safe so that you wouldn’t expose vulnerable information.

 In terms of safety, there are no compromises.
 The tool uses military-grade AES-256 encryption, implements a zero-knowledge policy, and offers two-factor authentication to secure your password vault.
 And if you face difficulties, professional customer support awaits your request submission, email, and phone call.
 There's also a support hub if you want to solve the problem independently.

-You might also appreciate the fact that 1Password is rather inexpensive, as the prices start from $2.99 a month.
-There’s also the 30-day money-back guarantee that will let you try out the tool risk-free.
+The best part about 1Password is that it’s budget-friendly and starts at only $2.99/month.
+There’s also the 30-day money-back guarantee that will let you try out the tool worry-free.

 |Cloud storage:||5 GB|